Rian8337/osu-droid-module/README.md

 # Requirements

-Generally, nothing is required to use the module.
-However, online features may require the following:
+You need Node v16 or newer to use this module.

+Online features may require the following:

 -   For osu!droid online-related features, you need to have an osu!droid API key specified as `DROID_API_KEY` environment variable.
 -   For osu!standard online-related features, you need to have an osu!
 API key specified as `OSU_API_KEY` environment variable.